 Lecture: Elements of the immune system and their role in defense against pathogens.
-Components, characteristics and function of the innate response.
-Components, characteristics and function of the acquired immune response.
+Components and cells of the innate response.
+Characteristics and function of the innate immune response.

 Seminar: Elements of the immune system and their role in defense against pathogens.
-The structure and function of the immune system, cells and molecules of innate immunity.
+The structure of lymphoid tissues and organs.

 Lecture: Characteristics of the acquired immune response.
 T-lymphocytes.
-B- lymphocytes.
+An introduction to antibody structure and function.